dbarakoti/overtime-app/README.md

 ## Features:
 -Approval Wrokflow
 - SMS Sending -> link to apprval or overtime input
-- Administrate admin dashboard
+- X Administrate admin dashboard
-- Block non admin and guest user
+- X Block non admin and guest user
 - Email summary to managers for approval
 - Needs to be documented if employee did not log overtime